21 Day Kinship Challenge

 Majid Vowells

-Majid Vowells is the Kinship representative for Aotearoa New Zealand and discovered the Sufi path when he moved here over twenty-five years ago.
+Majid David Vowells is the Kinship representative for Aotearoa New Zealand and discovered the Sufi path when he moved there over twenty-five years ago.
 The Maori, Pacifica, and African cultures he has met have shown him much about the living experience of kinship.
 He has taught in culturally diverse schools and seen the challenges refugees face.
 He shares the experience of being an immigrant with his Ethiopian wife and her extended family.
-They have two teenage children, and Majid has grandchildren in England and Japan.
-He has found that the message of Hazrat Inayat Khan, and particularly the teachings on kinship are a potent way for the human family to work toward unity and peace in these times.
+They have two adult children, and Majid has grandchildren in England and Japan.
+He has found that the message of Hazrat Inayat Khan, and particularly the teachings on kinship are a potent way for the human family to work toward unity and peace in these troubled times.